Comcast/compare-ini-files/README.md

 # Comparing contents...
 #
 File: 'test/file3.conf' is missing the following stanzas:
-        this stanza is found in file 1 and 2
+	[this stanza is found in file 1 and 2]

-Stanza: common
+Stanza: [common in all files]

 	Key: 'specific to file3' found with multiple values:

 		Value 'somevalue' found in files:

 			test/file3.conf

-                These files did NOT contain the key: test/file1.conf
+		These files did NOT contain the key:

+			test/file1.conf
 			test/file2.conf

 ```